Mimieam/TimeTab/README.md

 ## Using the Extension
-When installed, a small T icon will appear on the browser toolbar to indicate that the ext is live.
+When installed, a small T icon will appear on the browser toolbar to indicate that the extension is live.

-The extension will appear in the bottom right corner when tabs are open or reloaded
+The extension UI will appear at the bottom right corner of a page when a tab is opened or reloaded

-Do I recommend doing this if you need some fancy UI? nope but it's fun.

-To install, either:
-    load the current folder as an unpacked extension

-or

 ## Technical Overview